Student Affairs University Housing

 No. The contract you are signing is a binding, legal agreement, so we do not release students to make other housing arrangements.
 You will be financially responsible for the terms of your University Housing Contract for the next academic year.

-As a continuing student what if I need special housing or ADA accommodations?
+What if I need special housing or ADA accommodations?

 Check out our accommodations and assignment considerations page for more information.